yamirghofran/university-notes/content/machine-learning-foundations/data-augmentation.md

 ## Gaussian Noise to Random Embeddings
 If you represent words or documents in your dataset using **word** or **document embeddings**, you can apply slight Gaussian noise to randomly chosen embedding features to make a variation of the same word or document.
 You can tune the number of features to modify and the noise intensity as [Hyperparameter](/machine-learning-foundations/parameters-and-hyperparameters)s by optimizing the performance on [validation data](/machine-learning-foundations/training-and-holdout-datasets).
 ## Replace a word in the sentence with k-nearest neighbor
-Alternatively, to replace a given word w in the sentence, you can find [[Y2Q2/Machine Learning Foundations/k-Nearest Neighbors|k-Nearest Neighbors]] to the word in the word embedding space and generate knew sentences by replacing the word with its respective neighbor.
+Alternatively, to replace a given word w in the sentence, you can find [KNN](/machine-learning-foundations/k-nearest-neighbors) to the word in the word embedding space and generate knew sentences by replacing the word with its respective neighbor.
 The nearest neighbors can be found using a measure such as [cosine similarity](/matrices-and-linear-transformations/cosine-similarity) or [Euclidean distance](/matrices-and-linear-transformations/minkowski-distances).
 The choice of the measure and the value of k, can be tuned as a [Hyperparameter](/machine-learning-foundations/parameters-and-hyperparameters).
 ## Use BERT to generate synonym for data augmentation
 A modern alternative to the k-nearest neighbors approach described above is to use a deep pre-trained model such as Bidirectional Encoder Representations from Transformers (BERT).
 Models like BERT are trained to predict a masked word given other words in a sentence.
 One can use BERT to generate k most likely predictions for a masked word and then use them as synonyms for data augmentation.